AlejandroPerezPortocarrero/AlejandroPerezPortocarrero.github.io/_pages/cv.md

 * 2018-2020: Ministry of Education (MINEDU), General Directorate of Higher Education University

     *Economic Analyst*

-    Design, execution, cleaning and analysis of national stdents surveys.
-Processing and managment of administrative data-sets on education, employment and sociodemographic characteristics.
-Preparation of studies and statistical reports of Higher Education.
-Coordination with public and private institutions.

 * 2017-2018: Ministry of Education (MINEDU), General Directorate of Quality of School Management